 Facebook, which plans to raise $5 billion in the largest- ever Internet initial public offering, also disclosed new information about recent acquisitions.
 To finance the $1 billion purchase of Instagram, announced April 9, Facebook used 23 million shares and $300 million in cash.

 Chief Executive Officer Mark Zuckerberg is rolling out new advertising services to step up competition with Google and Yahoo!
-Inc. (YHOO) and generate higher sales from the advertisers eager to reach Facebook’s user base.
+Inc. (YHOO:US) and generate higher sales from the advertisers eager to reach Facebook’s user base.
 During the first quarter, Facebook said it would add mobile advertising along with new ads to reach users when they log off the company’s website.

 Facebook said 82 percent of its revenue came from advertising last quarter, down from 83 percent in the preceding period.
-The company also derived less revenue from gaming company Zynga Inc. (ZNGA), which contributed 11 percent of the total in the quarter, down from 13 percent a year earlier.
+The company also derived less revenue from gaming company Zynga Inc. (ZNGA:US), which contributed 11 percent of the total in the quarter, down from 13 percent a year earlier.

 The company said it may extend payments outside of games, and charge developers different fees than the 30 percent currently paid by Zynga and other sellers of virtual goods.